 All of our activities are voluntary: some members are involved in most activities, some members simply come along to monthly talks, and others dip in and out of activities that interest them.
 We would appreciate offers of help with any of our practical work from both members and non-members.

-Our annual membership fee is a minimum donation of £10, with additional (nominal) costs for visits.
+Our annual membership fee is a minimum donation of £12, with additional (nominal) costs for visits.
 Fees are payable at any point during the year (though usually at the October or November meetings).
 However, if you prefer to then you can simply come along and pay £2 to hear an individual talk of interest.
 This year our lectures are on Zoom which makes collecting membership fees impractical so we are asking for donations (see our programme page for more details).

 For further details about KWACS please contact us on firstname.lastname@example.org or approach a member of the committee, as below.